Skip to content

 Q: How do I reconcile processing fees with the dye house?

-A: After each outsourcing order is completed, the system auto-calculates the processing fee as return quantity × unit price, then adds each batch's shipping / entertainment / material and other costs to form the payable amount on that order; each order's cost details can be reviewed and reconciled line by line on the order detail page and the outsourcing order detail page.
+A: After each outsourcing order is completed, the system auto-calculates the processing fee as stock-in quantity × unit price, then adds each batch's shipping / entertainment / material and other costs to form the payable amount on that order; each order's cost details can be reviewed and reconciled line by line on the order detail and the outsourcing order detail.
+Unpaid processing fees flow into the financial payables summary and supplier statistics; when paying, tick the outsourcing orders on the payment order under "Finance → Payment orders" to offset them directly — the offset amount writes back to the outsourcing order's paid amount automatically.

 Q: Can an order still be edited after it's completed / closed?